NoninterferenceDefining Secrecy and Secure Multi-Execution

 And we can prove it ...

-This lemma is a homework exercise in Imp:
+We use a lemma that is a homework exercise in Imp:

 Check loop_never_stops : ∀ st st',